 As a result, your staff expect to be able to access tools to help them communicate within these networks.
 It might mean using Twitter, Facebook or LinkedIn at the office.
 If you block access to websites like these, you could be alienating your staff and inhibiting their work.

 The blurring of work and home.
 Flexible working arrangements that encourage people to work from home (or elsewhere) make it harder to control how your employees use technology and to monitor where information flows.

 This issue isn’t going to go away: according to Forrester, 43% of the US workforce will telecommute at least occasionally by 2016.
 Expect to see a similar trend here in the UK.

-- The emergence of new mobile devices.
+The emergence of new mobile devices.
 The use of smartphones and tablet computers is growing fast.
-Eventually, experts expect the number of mobile devices in use to far exceed the market for traditional computers.
+Early indications suggest that the sale of mobile devices surpassed the sale of desktop and laptop computers in the UK in 2013.

 This is a big challenge for businesses which like to decide precisely which devices and software employees can use.
 Like it or not, your staff will start using their own kit to do their work if they think it makes things easier.

 Shifting business models that require tech-savvy people.
 Social media and mobile devices are affecting the relationship between businesses and their customers too.

 For instance, mobile commerce is growing fast.
 And the influence of word of mouth recommendations is being amplified in a world where word of mouth can mean reaching hundreds or thousands of people at once via social networks.